rocky-linux/academy/GUIDELINES.md

 ## A few final recommendations

 * Simplify your slides.
 An image is preferable to a long presentation.
 Remove as much text as possible.
 * Make your presentations fun.
-Add questions, games and images.
+Add questions, games, and images.
-* Put yourself in the trainer's shoes and give him/her the opportunity to interact with the class and the students.
+* Put yourself in the trainer's shoes and allow him/her the opportunity to interact with the class and the students.
 * Strongly prefer Markdown to HTML.